ABOUT

 Hearts:

-That’s exactly what therapy is: a little space where conversations and healing begins.
-Connection back to yourself.
+That’s what therapy is to me: a gentle space for honesty, softness, and finding your way back to yourself.

 Doodles: